redmine-gitlab-migrator/redmine-gitlab-migrator/README.md

 Install it:

-    ./setup.py install
+    pip install redmine-gitlab-migrator

+(or if you cloned the git: `python setup.py install`)

 You can then give it a check without touching anything:

     migrate-rg issues --redmine-key xxxx --gitlab-key xxxx \
       <redmine project url> <gitlab project url> --check

-The `--check` here prevents to writing anything, it's available on all commands.
+The `--check` here prevents any writing , it's available on all commands.

     migrate-rg --help